-The Marshall University World Council organization and the Office of Intercultural Affairs is dedicated to offering stimulating intercultural learning experience so that we can grow and learn from one another.
-We are now preparing for our Second Culture Shock program.
-Last year’s program was simple extraordinary!
+The Marshall University World Council and the Office of Intercultural Affairs is dedicated to offering stimulating intercultural learning experiences so that we can grow and learn from one another.
+We are now preparing for our Third Culture Shock program.
+Last year’s program was simply extraordinary!

 Culture Shock is an enlightening interactive experience that will enable people to grow and learn from the social and cultural experiences of others.
-We intend to showcase this lively “talk show” on campus to students, faculty and the community on Monday, April 1st from 6:30pm to 7:30 p.m. at the Memorial Student Center, Shawkey Dining Room.
+We intend to showcase this lively “talk show” on campus to students, faculty and the community on Wednesday, April 8th from 7:00 – 8:00 p.m. at the Memorial Student Center, Shawkey Dining Room.
 Our talk show host is the Carmen Mitzi-Sinnott, renowned performing artist.

-World Council is now seeking interesting culturally diverse stories from 4-6 students that may have strong educational or multicultural awareness value to others.
-If selected, you will be ask to do a 2-3 minute presentation of your real life story during the program.
-We will provide all of the details for your preparation.
+World Council is now seeking interesting, culturally diverse stories from 4-6 students that may have strong educational or multicultural awareness value to others.
+If selected, you will be asked to do a 2-3 minute presentation of your real life story during the program.
+We will provide details for your preparation.

 If selected as a Culture Shock participant, you will:

-• Participate in an interactive program, responding to cultural and diversity related questions from the audience pertaining to your personal real-life experience
+- Participate in an interactive program, responding to cultural and diversity related questions from the audience pertaining to your personal experience

-• Interact and have discussion with other Culture Shock speakers and the audience for the best learning experience possible.
+- Interact and have discussions with other speakers and the audience for the best learning experience possible.